PeterKim321/Java-Dungeon-Crawler-Game/README.md

 If these steps worked, the project should no longer have the exclamation mark on it and you should be able to run the program.

-*Projext setup is from assignment specs.
+*Project setup is from assignment specs.